drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 λ<sub>0</sub> G = sin θ<sub>in</sub> + sin θ<sub>out</sub>.
 </p>

-Setting the exit angle to zero (0), our 1200l/mm grating with a center wavelength at 500 nm gives us an incident angle of about 37 degrees.
+Setting the exit angle to zero (0) and our center wavelength at 500nm, with our 1200l/mm grating we have an incident angle of about 37 degrees.
 That happens to be the blaze angle for our grating, So, that works out very well.

 The range in wavelength is set by the size of the detector and the focal length of the second lens,

 <p align="center">
 G Δλ = cos(θ<sub>out</sub>) L<sub>D</sub>/L<sub>F</sub>
 </p>

 where L<sub>D</sub> is the length of the active region along the detector and L<sub>F</sub> is the focal length.
-In our geometry (θ<sub>out</sub> = 0) with a 1,200 l/mm grating, 30mm detector and 55mm fl exit lens,  we expect should gives us a range of about 450nm.
+We have G = 1,200 l/mm, θ<sub>out</sub> = 0, L<sub>D</sub> = 30mm and L<sub>F</sub> = 55mm fl.
+So our spectral range Δλ should be about 450nm.

 For setup and alignment, the slit and sensor should be positioned at the foci of the lenses and the sensor should be parallel to the grating.
 (Note that the sensor is actually 0.7mm behind the face of its glass window.)
 You can use a flashlight and fiber as input to align the device.
 It should look like a well focused rainbow on the face of the sensor.